 There was a risky wager made when Lincoln gave the South a chance to be reconciled to the North without greater punishment than the loss both sides had so deeply suffered already, a wager that hinged on the hope that the “better angels of our nature” would prevail.
 The understandable hope was that time would heal the country.
 And, indeed, some scars were healed, while others kept hemorrhaging and yet others scabbed over only to be ripped open again later.
 A hundred years on, it took a preacher from Atlanta to acknowledge where gangrene had set in, to expose it for it was, only to have us pretend one more time that we were well on our way to healing so that by the time an African American president was elected, some would rush to claim we’d reached the mountaintop.
 Vanity of vanities!
 The words of the Teacher are apt for this moment in our history: “Generations come and generations go, but the earth never changes.
 The sun rises and the sun sets, then hurries around to rise again.
 The wind blows south, and then turns north.
 Around and around it goes, blowing in circles” (Ecc.
 1:4-6).
 Do we not yet know this?
 Have we not learned from words etched into the papyrus by now?
 As long as we humans grace (and break) this place we call home, as we are prone to do, we will confront the ongoing cyclical brokenness to which we seem bound.
 Either we confront it head on with painful self-honesty or it finds us, sneaking up to surprise us in our arrogance.
-So long as there is a powerful, there will be a powerless!
+So long as there is a powerful, there will be a powerless.
 And every time, the powerless will rightly challenge those who have hard-fought to maintain the status quo of their privilege.
 Our hope, of course, is always that the challenge would be peacefully fought and peacefully won, but is it so difficult to understand from the shoes of another why some – perhaps with hopes exhausted or in the attempt to seize hope again – might turn to rage rather than calm capitulation?
 Wouldn’t you?
 It’s hard from a state of privilege to conceive of what it would be to experience real, every day, systemic oppression.
 But if it felt that the forces of society had not merely imprisoned you to the life of poverty but so too actively (whether consciously or not) sought to ensure that the populace from which you were born was a populace battered and beleaguered, violence would be a very likely outcome.
 To say as much is to understand it and to see it as a response to another violence, one that came before it and was perpetrated by a government where real representation of that populace remains absent.
 We are a country founded in precisely as much righteous violence.
-That is not to condone it, past or present, but merely to acknowledge with empathy from whence it came so as to then empower the powerless rather than thwarting their cry with riot shields, pepper spray, or bullets.
+That is not to condone it, past or present or in the days to come, but merely to acknowledge with empathy from whence it came so as to then empower the powerless rather than thwarting their cry with riot shields, pepper spray, or bullets.
 If you wish to know how this story ends, you merely have to look at our own history; either we change to be a better society, or the violence is likely to continue or grow.
 It simply is what it is.
 For at the root of all violence is a disembodied despair, the desperate plea crying out to God or to society or to the universe: to whomever might listen that these unfolding events that have and are transpiring were not the lot in life we human beings were promised by simply being born into this world.
 And in that violent despair, it suddenly seems that what is inalienable belongs to some and not to all – and that those who have attained it will not merely grasp it for themselves but for their progeny too and to the detriment of those who are not their blood kin.
+In their violence, an outrage is justified if the bloodshed itself is not.
 And so you should expect it in the streets of Baltimore or Ferguson or in the crumbling streets of Gaza or Egypt or as quiet whispers across North Korea or as loud marches in Hong Kong or in any nook or cranny of this world where people will clamor for justice and peace.
 Lincoln’s wager goes on, tested and tried, and hope will surely prevail whether it’s hard-won or not.
 Times like these, we rightly question whether there is anything new under the sun but hope that the expected cycle will tip again toward justice and remain there as long as it can.